-The Australasian Faculty of Occupational and Environmental Medicine (AFOEM) is a Faculty of the Royal Australasian College of Physicians (RACP) that connects and represents Occupational and Environmental Medicine Fellows and trainees in Australia and New Zealand recommendations regarding low-value clinical practices in occupational and environmental medicine.
+The Australasian Faculty of Occupational and Environmental Medicine (AFOEM) is a Faculty of the Royal Australasian College of Physicians (RACP) that connects and represents Occupational and Environmental Medicine Fellows and trainees in Australia and New Zealand.
+The College worked with the President and EVOLVE Lead Fellow of AFOEM to compile and refine a list of nine recommendations regarding low-value clinical practices in occupational and environmental medicine.
 This initial list served as the basis for an online survey.
+Based on survey responses, each of the nine recommendations was assigned a score and ranked accordingly.
+Based on the ranking of the initial nine, and the review of newly suggested items, these five low-value practices and interventions were chosen.